If you haven’t had the pleasure of experiencing this unique orange, I highly recommend it.

-As its name suggests, this orange is red in color, sometimes in splotches on the outside but definitely on the inside.
+As the name suggests, blood oranges are red in color, sometimes in splotches on the outside but definitely on the inside.
 The concentration of the red inside depends on the particular type of orange and growing conditions.

 Blood oranges are “bloody” from a pigment called anthocyanin, which is widely found in the plant kingdom and can appear red as in cherries and red cabbage to blue as in blueberries and cornflowers or even purple as in pansies and eggplants (aubergines).